intel/pmem-csi/README.md

 #### Run as Kubernetes deployment

-This section assumes that a Kubernetes cluster is already available with at least one node that has NVDIMM device(s).
-For development or testing it is also possible to use a cluster that runs on QEMU virtual machines, see the ["End-to-end testing"](#end-to-end-testing) section below.
+This section assumes that a Kubernetes cluster is already available with at least one node that has persistent memory device(s).
+For development or testing, it is also possible to use a cluster that runs on QEMU virtual machines, see the ["End-to-end testing"](#end-to-end-testing) section below.

-- **Label the cluster nodes that have NVDIMM support**
+- **Label the cluster nodes that have persistent memory support**

 ```sh
     $ kubectl label node pmem-csi-4 storage=pmem
 ```

-The label **storage: pmem** needs to be added to the cluster node that provides NVDIMM device(s).
+The label **storage: pmem** needs to be added to the cluster node that provides persistent memory device(s).

-Clusters with multiple nodes with NVDIMM are not fully supported at the moment.
-Support for this will be added when making the CSI driver topology-aware.
+Clusters with multiple nodes with persistent memory are not fully supported at the moment.
+Support for this will be added when making the CSI driver topology- aware.

 - **Deploy the driver to Kubernetes**